Niltonsf/Niltonsf/README.md

 <h1 align="center" >Hi there 👋</h1>

 ## 👨 About me :
  *I'm Nilton Antonio Schumacher Filho.
 Currently I'm a Full Stack Enginner at Crowdform.
-I also have experience with web and desktop development, C, C++, Java and Python.
+I have experience with web and desktop development, C, C++, Java and Python.
 Have been taking some time to learn solidity too.*

 *Currently I'm working with Nest.js in the beckend for Android, iOS and Web.* 📱 🖥️